tomwhite/datavision/_posts/2020-10-28-44-uk-tree-planting.md

 The dashed line shows the target rate recommended by the Committee on Climate Change to meet the net-zero target.
 This rate translates to planting trees on approximately 1/8 of a percent of the area of the UK _every year_ by 2024 until 2050.
 This is more than double the rate of planting in the year up to 31 March 2020, and is not at a level seen since 1989.

-What are the rate in terms of land area and numbers of trees?
+What are the rates in terms of land area and numbers of trees?
 The next chart shows the same data, but the y-axis measures millions of trees (on the left), and thousands of hectares (on the right).
 The 2024 target is 30 thousand hectares.

 ![UK tree planting rates 1971-2020, by area]({{ site.url }}{{ site.baseurl }}/assets/img/44-uk-tree-planting-area.png)